 - You have better access to investment and investors, as you are put on the top of the list based on your ESG efforts.

 - The GRC adequately prepares you for the novel ESG reporting standards set to be implemented by this year.

 - Increase the level of trust of your public investors and customers in your enterprise.

 The bottom line is that there is a great relationship between the GRC principles and the struggle for ESG.
-In various organizations, it can be viewed as a pathway to helping organizations and businesses obtain their ESG goals and targets more effectively, which would also reduce cost and enhance productivity.
-Additionally, attaining GRC certification would probably be a step further to help organizations gain competitive advantage.
-It highlights an effective and bolstered integration of government, social and economic development actions.
+In various organizations, it can be viewed as a pathway to helping organizations and businesses obtain their ESG goals and targets more effectively, which would also reduce costs and enhance productivity.
+Additionally, attaining GRC certification would probably be a step further to help organizations gain a competitive advantage.
+It highlights an effective and bolstered integration of government, social, and economic development actions.